Benefits of CREST Awards

 - Real-life experience of ‘being’ a scientist and working on STEM projects

-- Extra value from other activities, such as the Duke of Edinburgh’s Award, STEM Clubs, Extended Project Qualification (EPQ) and the Children’s University Passport to Learning.
+- Extra value from other activities, such as the Duke of Edinburgh’s Award, Extended Project Qualifications (EPQs) and the Children’s University Passport to Learning.

 A measurable improvement in exam results